2007 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 | D Satin Finish SP | 895,628 | unknown | unknown |

-Philadelphia and Denver each struck identical quantities of 2,400,000 business strikes, establishing parallel availability for standard collector issues.
-Meanwhile, San Francisco focused exclusively on proof production, creating 1,702,116 DCAM specimens for general proof sets.
+Philadelphia and Denver each struck identical quantities of 2,400,000 business strikes.
+San Francisco focused exclusively on proof production, creating 1,702,116 DCAM clad specimens for standard proof sets.
+The matching mintages between the P and D facilities are unusual and likely reflect the Mint’s effort to maintain equal collector access across both facilities.

 Also Read: What Half Dollars Are Worth Money?